fostroll/corpuscula/doc/README_CORPORA.md

 Common attributes for operations below:

-**root_dir**: in all methods allow to specify alternative root directory location for any operation.
-Default is the path from `.rumor` config or, if the config is not exists, root directory is the exact directory where
+**root_dir**: in all methods allows to specify alternative root directory location for any operation.
+Default is the path from `.rumor` config or, if the config does not exists, root directory is the exact directory where
 ***Corpuscula*** is installed.

-**overwrite**: if `True` (default), then in downloading methods means force download corpus even if it's already exists.
+**overwrite**: if `True` (default), then in downloading methods it means force download corpus even if it already exists.

 #### [*SynTagRus* from UniversalDependencies](https://github.com/UniversalDependencies/UD_Russian-SynTagRus/)

-Downloading and removal *SynTagRus*:
+Downloading and removing *SynTagRus*:
 ```python
 corpus_utils.download_syntagrus(root_dir=None, overwrite=True)
 corpus_utils.remove_syntagrus(root_dir=None)